-A. Humanoid robots
+2.1 Humanoid robots

-The legs of all current humanoid robots which are able to reliably perform a variety of different walking motions in experiments (as Honda Asimo, HRP-2, Johnnie or Sony Qrio) consist of rigid kinematic chains with 6 or 7 revolute joints using electrical motors of high performance and with rigid gears for rotary joint actuation.
-Only few initial approaches exist to insert and exploit elasticities in humanoid robot locomotion, e.g. [1].
+The legs of all current humanoid robots which are able to reliably perform a variety of different walking motions in experiments (as Honda ASIMO, HRP-2, Johnnie or Sony QRIO) consist of rigid kinematic chains with 6 or 7 revolute joints using electrical motors of high performance and with rigid gears for rotary joint actuation.
+Only few initial approaches exist to insert and exploit elasticities in humanoid robot locomotion, e.g. (Seyfarth et al., 2006).
 Commonly servo motors are used in low- and medium-cost humanoid robots.
-However, there exist specialized joint motors, gears and controllers designed for high-cost humanoid robots (e.g. Asimo, Qrio).
+However, there exist specialized joint motors, gears and controllers designed for high-cost humanoid robots (e.g. ASIMO, QRIO).
 A large variety of humanoid robots is involved in the Humanoid Robot League of the RoboCup competitions (www.robocup.org).